Nongteez/1101163-HTML-CSS-PHP-JS-Project-Random-Food/README.md

 # 🚀 Project Name

-> ** Kin Rai Dee ! เว็ปไซต์สำหรับสุ่มอาหาร สำหรับคนไม่รู้ว่าจะทานเมนูอะไร -- โปรเจคนี้เป็นโปรเจคของชุดวิชา "1101163 Project in Software Engineering"
+> ** Kin Rai Dee !
+A website for randomly selecting food for those unsure of what to eat.
+This project is part of the course "1101163 Project in Software Engineering" and is developed using the Agile methodology.
-> ** การพัฒนาโปรเจคนี้ พัฒนาในรูปแบบ Agile.

 ---
 ## 📸 Screenshots